kjyv/FloBaRoID/excitation/README.md

 ## Show trajectory data

 In order to show curves of an optimized or previously recorded trajectory again, `excite.py --plot --dryrun --filename <measurement file>` can be used.
+Using `visualizer.py --config <config> --model <model urdf> --trajectory <measurement file>` a 3D representation of the model and trajectory can be shown.

 ## Excitation modules